 In order to sue, you will need to prove that it was for an unlawful reason.
 This includes being fired over:

 Getting fired is overwhelming alone.
 Getting wrongful termination for a protected right is even worse.
 It’s unfair when you get taken advantage of by your employer.
 When dealing with this delicate subject matter, you want someone who is experienced.
-Matthew A. Kaufman who is Los Angeles wrongful termination attorney has been dealing with cases like yours since 1993.
+Matthew A. Kaufman who is wrongful termination lawyer in Los Angeles CA has been dealing with cases like yours since 1993.
 He will use an aggressive approach to get you the compensation you deserve.
 You should get fired for not doing your job right not for a protected reason like having a disability.
 Contact the Los Angeles Employment Attorney at the Kaufman Law Firm for a free initial consultation using this contact form.
-Or you can give us a call at our local number (818)-305-6457 or toll free number (866)-278-2385.
+Or you can give us a call at our local number 310-981-3404.